 2. Always get quotes on car insurance, when it’s time to renew

 I have received quotes with major differences in price and saved $400 by going with a new company.
-No one company always offers the best rates, I’ve typically found the best rates with Esurance, Geico and Progessive.
+No one company always offers the best rates, I’ve typically found the best rates with Geico and Progessive (stay away from Esurance, they have HORRIBLE customer service!).
 Still, I get quotes every 6 months when it’s time to sign up again.
 Good news, the internet makes it super easy to get quotes and switch online.
 I usually get this done in one night while sitting on the couch and watching junky reality TV (love me some Bachelor!).

 3. Make a shopping list and try to stick to it